 - FE Lenses on APS-C Cameras

-The zoom vs. prime distinction varies by camera type, and Sony in particular has a very strong batch of FE primes.
+The zoom vs. prime distinction varies by camera type, and Sony now has a strong batch of FE zooms (the f/2.8 trifecta of 16-35mm, 24-70mm, and 70-200mm is now covered).
 In general, zoom lenses are more versatile covering a range of focal lengths, while primes often are superior optically with faster maximum apertures and less distortion.
 Primes usually are smaller as well, but you may need to carry multiple lenses to cover your desired focal lengths.

-Compared to Canon's EF-mount lenses or Nikon's F-mount lens offerings, there are far fewer Sony FE zoom options at this time.
+Compared to Canon's EF-mount lenses or Nikon's F-mount lens offerings, there still are fewer FE options of both types at this time (Sony is catching up, however).
 The result is that you should choose your zoom carefully and probably avoid some of the older models like the 28-70mm f/3.5-5.6 and 24-70mm f/4.
-Sony’s three “GM” Grand Master lenses are particularly strong, but the primes shine most for FE.
-More than for any other system, we would seriously consider grabbing a prime or two.
-And the Sony/Zeiss relationship is unique and worth capitalizing on (more on that below).
+Sony’s six “GM” Grand Master lenses are particularly strong and the collection of primes is growing including the recent addition of Sigma Art lenses, which is a very exciting development.

 Aside from focal length, maximum aperture is one of the most important decisions you’ll make when choosing a lens.
 In short, aperture is the size of the lens opening through which light passes, and it impacts just about everything related to image quality: bokeh, depth of field, and sharpness.
 Aperture is measured in f-stops, and the lower the f-stop (f/2.8, f/1.8, etc.), the larger the opening and the more light can enter.
 You can see the full f-stop scale here, and lower numbers make for more desirable (and expensive) lenses.

 In terms of numbers, we generally make the professional cutoff at f/2.8.
-Lenses with this maximum aperture or faster are solid low light performers and can achieve the creamy bokeh that professionals love (all three of Sony’s current GM zoom lenses are f/2.8 or faster, for example).
+Lenses with this maximum aperture or faster are solid low light performers and can achieve the creamy bokeh that professionals love (most of Sony’s current GM zoom lenses are f/2.8 or faster, for example).
 Primes are the fastest type of lens, reaching f/1.4 for Sony FE, while some cheap zoom lenses have a maximum aperture of f/4 or slower.
+For those looking to try out astrophotography or any type of night shooting, lower numbers are a huge plus and it's not recommended to get anything slower than f/2.8.
 It’s worth noting that because Sony’s latest full-frame cameras have built-in image stabilization, camera shake will be less prevalent than with older models.

 Similar to Canon’s “L” series, Sony “GM” lenses are the best of the best.
 You can expect pro-grade image quality including excellent sharpness, minimal distortion, and lifelike bokeh.
 In addition, the build quality of GM lenses is superb, with premium elements and weather sealing (outdoor and travel photographers make up a big part of Sony’s constituency so this makes a lot of sense).